Stan-Sizhe-Yang/Inferring-language-dispersal-patterns-with-velocity-field-estimation/README.md

 ![image](https://github.com/Stan-Sizhe-Yang/Inferring-language-dispersal-patterns-with-velocity-field-estimation/assets/46415427/281429ec-14b6-460f-862c-f55c0967f2f8)

-&emsp;&emsp;The first column contains the labels of the language samples and the second column contains the names of the language samples.
-These two columns should be at "character" format.
-The third and fourth columns contains the longitudes and latitudes of the language samples.
-They should be at the "numeric" format.
-The rest of the columns contains the values of the binary-coded lingusitic traits and they should be at "numeric" format.
+&emsp;&emsp;The first column contains the labels of the language samples and the second column contains the names of the language samples, which should be at "character" format.
+The third and fourth columns contains the longitudes and latitudes of the language samples, which should be at the "numeric" format.
+The rest of the columns contains the values of the binary-coded lingusitic traits, which should be at "numeric" format.

 ### 2. Decomposing function ```LVF.run.fun```
 &emsp;&emsp;**The ```LVF.run.fun``` contains belows functions**